megseekosh/Categorize_app_v2/README.md

 * [Research output](#research-output)

 ## Dependencies
-The following dependencies are required to run the applications and scripts in this repo: `ffprobe`, `ffmpeg`, (both available [here](https://evermeet.cx/ffmpeg/)), `pydub`, `matplotlib`, `scipy`, and `pandas`.
+The following dependencies are required to run the applications and scripts in this repo: `ffprobe`, `ffmpeg`, (both available [here](https://evermeet.cx/ffmpeg/)), `playaudio`, `pydub`, `matplotlib`, `scipy`, and `pandas`.
 In addition, this repo is configured for Python 3.7.0 or older.
 That doesn't mean it's unworkable with newer versions, but you may have to create some work arounds.
 One solution is to configure a Python 3.7.0 environment within Anaconda:

 	conda create --name py37 python=3.7.0 pip